Thursday, September 4, 2025

 Tony Ashenden

-Through a series of life-changing events, Tony began to practise as a medium and healer, founding a charity to train people to understand their psychic and spiritual selves.
-He created a Body-Mind philosophy, which provides self-discovery of meditative forms of development.
+Through a series of life-changing events, Tony began to practice as a medium and healer, founding a charity to train people to understand their psychic and spiritual selves.
+He developed a Body-Mind philosophy, which promotes self-discovery through meditative forms of development.
 An advocate of complementary and alternative medicine and a believer in the unification of body, soul, and spirit, he dedicates his writing to the harmonious development of Man.
 “Life is real only then when I am.”

 Please visit his blog, Mine Quick Voice of Aquarius, to see some of his work.
 His book “Tales of Bellerophon -On the Banks of the Shalimar” is available on Amazon.